AP source: Raiders' Adams could be suspended for shove

 AP Pro Football Writer

-Las Vegas Raiders receiver Davante Adams could be suspended or fined for shoving a person to the ground as he left the field following Monday night’s loss at Kansas City.
+Las Vegas Raiders receiver Davante Adams could be suspended or fined for shoving a photographer to the ground as he left the field following Monday night’s loss at Kansas City.

 A person familiar with the process told The Associated Press on Tuesday that the league is reviewing Adams’ actions following a 30-29 loss to the Chiefs, with possible punishment including a fine or suspension.
 The person spoke on condition of anonymity because the league hadn’t made the review public.